nestauk/ai_genomics/ai_genomics/pipeline/patent_data/README.md

 If at least one CPC code is in scope according to a validator, the patent is considered 'in scope'.

-A small analysis of patent scope tags suggests that:
+An analysis of patent scope tags suggests that:

 - 87% of patents have at least 1 "in scope" CPC code associated to them
 - 97% of patents have at least 1 "in scope" OR "tangential" CPC code associated to them